Resources / Articles / S-Curve Motion Profiles - Vital For Optimizing Machine Performance

 Finding the optimum S-curve form for a given application is a matter of balancing the time spent transitioning from zero acceleration to maximum acceleration (Phases I & III) as a percentage of the time spent at maximum acceleration (Phase II).

-On the one hand, if we spend nearly all our time transitioning (Phases I & III) and very little time at maximum acceleration (Phase II), the motion will be extremely smooth, but the total time of the move will have increased.
+On the one hand, if we spend nearly all our time transitioning (Phases I & III) and very little time at maximum acceleration (Phase II), the motion will be extremely smooth but the total time of the move will have increased.
 This is because, during Phase I, the S-curve profile travels only a short distance, therefore, the greater amount of time spent here will increase the overall transfer time.

-On the other hand, if we spend only a small fraction of time in Phases I and III, then the time of the total move will be minimized, however, the profile will not be as smooth and may cause unwanted vibration in the load.
-Happily though, there is a caveat because even relatively brief Phase I and III phases can result in dramatic reductions in load-induced oscillations.
+On the other hand, if we spend only a small fraction of time in Phases I and III, then the time of the total move will be minimized, however the profile will not be as smooth and may cause unwanted vibration in the load.
+Happily, there is a caveat because even relatively brief Phase I and III phases can result in dramatic reductions in load-induced oscillations.
 Don't forget that you are comparing a large jerk value (for the S-curve profile) with an infinite jerk value (trapezoidal profile), so even a little bit of transition tends to be much better than none at all.

 In fact, for a given mechanism there is often a 'magic' value for the S-curve phase ratio.
 While too little transition time can inject too much vibrational energy, surprisingly, too much transition time can have a similar affect.
 There is often a specific value for jerk which 'sticks the landing' and significantly or entirely reduces settling oscillation at the end of the move.
 Finding that value is the goal of the S-curve tuning process.

-Practically speaking, unless the weight of the load never changes, or unless the weight of the load is exactly known, you will probably tune the S-curve shape for a point to point transfer of an average load.
+Practically speaking, unless the weight of the load never changes, or unless the weight of the load is exactly known, you will probably tune the S-curve trajectory shape for a point to point transfer of an average load.
 But even an average-optimized value can make a big difference in effective point to point transfer times.

 S-Curves Classic Example